grafana/grafana/contribute/ISSUE_TRIAGE.md

 ### 2. Ensure the issue contains basic information

 Before triaging an issue very far, make sure that the issue's author provided the standard  information.
-This will help you make an educated recommendation on how to categorize the issue.
+This helps you make an educated recommendation on how to categorize the issue.
 The Grafana project uses [GitHub issue templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) to guide contributors to provide standard information that must be included for each type of template or type of issue.

 #### Standard issue information that must be included